.375 H&H Magnum: .375 Flanged Magnum

 The .375 Flanged Magnum (9.5×75mmR), also known as the .375 H&H Flanged Magnum is the companion cartridge to the .375 H&H Magnum for use in double rifles and was released together with the .375 H&H Magnum by Holland & Holland.
 It is a rimmed (flanged) cartridge and is loaded to a lower pressure level of 47000 psi.

 The CIP has published mandatory specifications for the .375 Flanged Magnum.
 Bore ∅ for the cartridge is 9.30 mm and the groove ∅ is 9.55 mm.
 The barrel will have six grooves with a twist of one revolution in 305 mm and each groove being 2.92 mmwide.
 SAAMI has not published specifications nor recommendations in regard to this cartridge.

 The cartridge is capable of firing a 235 gr bullet at 2800 ft/s, a 270 gr bullet at 2650 ft/s and a 300 gr bullet at 2500 ft/s with muzzle energies of 4090 ftlbf,4200 ftlbf and 4160 ftlbf respectively.
 The cartridge is appropriate for the same game species as the .375 H&H Magnum cartridge.

 .375 H&H Ackley Improved

 The .375 H&H Ackley Improved was a cartridge designed by P. O. Ackley in an effort improve on the performance and case life of the .375 H&H Magnum.
 The improved case follows the formulaic Ackley design of a body of little taper and steep shoulder of 40°.
 The cartridge was found to be capable of 2830 ft/s with a 270 gr bullet.
-A .375 H&H Magnum cartridge can be chambered and fired safely in an Ackley Improved chamber but with a loss of performance.
+A .375 H&H Magnum cartridge can be chambered and fired safely in an Ackley Improved chamber but with a loss of performance, as some energy is lost fireforming the case to the chamber.
 A .375 H&H Magnum case thus fired will form to the Ackley Improved chamber.